On this page:

 Both IDEM’s and EPA’s monitors measure cadmium as total suspended particulate (TSP), because that is the standard for comparison to the lead NAAQS.
 TSP is made up of both respirable particles (small particles that can pass deep into the lung) and non-respirable particles (larger particles intercepted in upper airways, so that they do not pass deep into the lungs).
 The MRL for cadmium, on the other hand, is based on the respirable fraction of cadmium-containing particulates (less than 1.5 microns in aerodynamic diameter).
 Because EPA does not at this time know what percentage of the cadmium is respirable versus non-respirable, a direct comparison of the measured cadmium concentrations (in TSP) to the ATSDR’s MRL should be done with caution.

-To date, EPA has validated cadmium data from August 3, 2018 to April 2, 2019.
+To date, EPA has validated cadmium data from August 3, 2018 to Sept.
+30, 2019.
 EPA’s analysis of currently available data indicates that cadmium levels were above the acute inhalation MRL of 30 nanograms per cubic meter (ng/m3) on nine days during this timeframe.
-EPA continues to validate data as it is collected and will post updates here.
+EPA has concluded its additional ambient air monitoring at this location.

 It is worth noting that MRLs are intended to serve as a screening tool to help public health professionals decide where to look at a pollutant more closely.
 To be protective and conservative, ATSDR sets MRLs below levels that, based on current information, may cause adverse health effects.
 Exposure to a level above the MRL does not mean that adverse health effects will occur.
 Rather, it indicates the need to investigate the situation more closely.

-EPA and IDEM will continue to collect and evaluate data from the air monitors to determine what actions are needed to protect public health.
+IDEM will continue to collect and evaluate data from the air monitors to determine what actions are needed to protect public health.
 Actions the company could take to reduce lead emissions may also reduce cadmium emissions.
-Information about MRLs